Ludovico98/Ludovico98/README.md

-💻 currently working on  : Build a maven project to connect to an external api using feign client
+💻 currently working on :

+❕ Building a maven project to connect to an external api using feign client ❕ Unit tests and mocksing it
+❕ Add a connection to a gcp storage to read and write files ❕ Unit tests and mocksing it

 ## :mechanical_arm: